my phd students

 - Comment on “Smith (1995): Perfect finite horizon folk theorem”, online comment in Econometrica, 2019, Ghislain Herman Demeze Jouatsa and Andrea Wilson

-- A complete folk theorem for finitely repeated games, Ghislain Herman Demeze Jouatsa
+- A complete folk theorem for finitely repeated games, accepted at International Journal of Game Theory, Ghislain Herman Demeze Jouatsa

 - Probabilistic transitivity in sports, Computers & Operations Research, 2019, Vol 112, Philipp Külpmann and Johannes Tiwisina